am8850/raspivpnserver/README.md

 ```bash
 curl -sSL https://get.docker.com | sh
 ```
-> **Note:** remember to add the pi user to the docker group.
+> **Note:** remember to add the pi user to the docker group to avoid having to type sudo.
 The instructions are provided when the scripts finishes running.
+You will need to reboot the server.

 ### 1.2 - Create the docker image from source

-Note there's an image on Docker hub, but if you run that image, it will not work.
-These commands will create an image that will run from the Pi:
+Note there is already an image on Docker hub.
+That image will NOT run on the Pi.
+Follow the commands below to build an image that will run on the Pi:

 ```bash
 git clone https://github.com/hwdsl2/docker-ipsec-vpn-server.git